Funding your start-up

-The money is a grant so you will not need to repay it.
-There are some restrictions on what you are expected to spend the money on and the University requires receipts as proof of spending.
+- The money is a grant so you will not need to repay it.
+There are however some restrictions on what you are expected to spend the money on (see 'allowable expenses') The University requires the right to ask for receipts of proof of spending.

 - Is the funding going to make a difference – would you be able to get started in business without it?

 - Is your business plan detailed enough to support the level of funding and business support you are applying for?

 At your panel session, you will be asked questions relating to your business and your submission.
 After your panel session, you will be notified of the result within one week of your panel via email.
 If you are successful, you should receive your funding grant within 15 working days.